Bafétimbi Gomis: Galatasaray

 On 28 June 2017, Gomis joined the Turkish club Galatasaray for an undisclosed fee.
 He was convinced to join by their former players and his friends, Didier Drogba and Aurélien Chedjou.
-He made his debut for the Istanbul-based club on 13 July in the first leg of the second qualifying round of the Europa League away to Östersunds FK, a 2–0 loss.
+He made his debut for the Istanbul-based club on 13 July in the first leg of the second qualifying round of the Europa League away to Östersunds, a 2–0 loss.
 On 14 August, he made his Süper Lig debut as his team opened the season with a 4–1 win over Kayserispor.
 Gomis scored twice and assisted Younès Belhanda.
 In a game against Akhisarspor on 9 December, Gomis equalised in a 4–2 comeback win at the Türk Telekom Stadium but was later given a red card.

 On 23 February 2018, Gomis scored his first hat-trick in Turkey, in a 5–0 home win over Bursaspor.
 He added four more goals on 3 March in a 7–0 victory at Kardemir Karabükspor, between the 17th and 33rd minutes.
 He finished the campaign with 29 goals from 33 games, including the sole goal away to Göztepe to win the league title on the last day, making him the Gol Kralı (top scorer).